cfriedline/ipynb_template/README.md

 Template for creating a new git repo for an ipython notebook

+1. Clone this repository
+1. Rename the directory to something meaningful

-Copy the nbstripout to somewhere in your path and chmod +x
+1. Make sure `nbstripout` is in your path and chmod +x

-make sure that .gitconfig looks something like this:
+1. Add the following to your .gitconfig:

     [filter "nbstrip"]
-        clean = "/home/cfriedline/bin/nbstripout"
+        clean = /home/cfriedline/bin/nbstripout
+        smudge = cat
+        required

-create a new github repo and change the origin
+1. create a new github repo and change the origin

     git remote set-url origin git@github.com:cfriedline/[new_repo].git